inolen/gremlin-node/README.md

     Type = g.ClassTypes;
 ```

+Once installation is complete, ensure that you delete the ``target`` directory.

 ## Introduction

 Node.js adopts a non-blocking I/O model, which means function calls are asynchronous.
 Node-java remains true to this model and requires that calls to Java are also asynchronous and therefore require a callback.
 See the example below, the ``add`` method has a node style callback.